fraserxu/react-send-action/README.md

 )
 ```

-There are two way to consume `state` and dispatch `action` in your child componet.
+There are three way to consume `state` and dispatch `action` in your child componet.

 First way is to access to `store` object directly from `this.context.store`, which is **not recommended** as